Difference Between Fair Value and Market value

 Fair value of the stock is a subjective term that is calculated using the current financial statements, market position and possible growth value from a set of metrics, whereas the market value is the current share price at which the stock or asset is being traded at.

 Fair value is the most used term when it comes to valuing an asset.
 Fair value can be best defined as the value by which an asset changes hands between two parties.
 It is more likely traced with the fair value of a share price.
-On the other hand, the market value of an asset or anything is simply can be defined as the value that the market is made for an asset.
+On the other hand, the market value of assets or anything can be defined as the value that the market has made for it.

-- Market value is not an appropriate method to judge the true value of an asset as it is highly dependant on the forces of demand and supply which is very fluctuating and is dynamic in nature.
+- Market value is not an appropriate method to judge the true value of an asset as it is highly dependant on the forces of demand and supply, which is very fluctuating and is dynamic.
 On the contrary fair value is not dependant on the forces of any demand and supply and is purely dependant on what is the true value of the asset.

-- Another major difference is that the fair value of an asset is always adjusted for an impairment which is due to the asset in order to arrive at the true value of the asset.
-On the other hand market value is the value which is simply determined by the two parties when they meet and after negotiation, they arrive at a deal price which is not always logically driven and are often irrational in nature
+- Another significant difference is that the fair value of the asset is always adjusted for an impairment, which is due to the asset to arrive at the true value of the asset.
+On the other hand, market value is the value which is determined by the two parties when they meet.
+After negotiation, they arrive at a deal price which is not always logically driven and are often irrational.

 |Fair Value||Market Value|

-Understanding the differences between the fair and the market value is very important especially when you are in a valuation industry.
-A valuation firm will try to value the value of an asset through various methods in order to decide which value is a close fit for the asset to sell it at a price that correctly reflects the value of the asset.
+Understanding the differences between the fair and the market value is significant, especially when you are in the valuation industry.
+A valuation firm will try to value the value of an asset through various methods to decide which value is a close fit for the asset to sell it at a price that correctly reflects the value of the asset.

 Often for an asset where there is no open market determining the fair value of the asset often becomes difficult and costly.
-However, besides its minor shortcomings, the fair valuation methodology supersedes the other valuation methods and it usually considered as best practice in the industry.
+However, besides its minor shortcomings, the fair valuation methodology supersedes the other valuation methods, and it is usually considered as best practice in the industry.

-This has been a guide to Fair Value vs Market Value.
+This article has been a guide to Fair Value vs. Market Value.
 Here we discuss the top 4 differences between fair and market value along with infographics and comparison table.
 You may also have a look at the following articles –